virg736/virg736/README.md

 Tous les projets présentés ici à but éducatif uniquement.
 Toute utilisation non autorisée est interdite et relève de la responsabilité de l’utilisateur.
 © Virginie Lechene

-All projects presented here are for educational purposes only.
-Unauthorized use is strictly prohibited and is the sole responsibility of the user.
-© Virginie Lechene